Wkan19/MADT8101-Customer-Analytics/Customer Segmentation and Product Recommendation/README.md

   ![seg_elbow](./seg_elbow.png)

-K-means Clustering: Based on the selected K value, we perform K-means clustering to group customers into distinct segments.
+K-means Clustering: Based on the selected K value, perform K-means clustering to group customers into distinct segments.
 The Silhouette Coefficient is calculated to assess the quality of clustering.
 * **Silhouette Score**

    ![seg_sill](./seg_sill.png)